drewsamsen/sr-cards-api/memory-bank/progress.md

 - User settings
 - CSV imports
 - AI-powered content explanation
-- Automated demo user management (new)
-- Periodic content refreshing for demo users (new)
-- SQL-level safeguards for critical functionality (new)
+- SQL-level safeguards for critical functionality

 ### In Progress Features
-- Enhanced monitoring for the demo user system
+- Enhanced monitoring for the system
-- Metrics collection for demo user activity
+- Metrics collection for user activity
 - Refinements to error handling and recovery mechanisms

 ## Known Issues
 - Race condition between user creation and settings initialization (addressed with retry logic)
-- Settings persistence issues for demo users (addressed with SQL-level functions)
+- Settings persistence issues for some users (addressed with SQL-level functions)
 - NODE_ENV not being properly set during Vercel deployments (fixed with environment handling improvements)

 ## Recent Achievements
-- Created a new DemoService that manages demo users automatically
-- Implemented JSON templates for demo user settings and content
-- Added polling mechanism for automatic demo content refreshing
-- Removed manual demo user creation scripts from deployment process
+- Removed the demo user management system
+- Simplified the codebase for better maintainability
+- Updated documentation to reflect the current system architecture
 - Improved error handling with comprehensive retry logic
 - Fixed environment handling issues in the Vercel deployment process
 - Added SQL functions to ensure settings consistency
-- Updated deployment documentation to reflect the new approach
+- Enhanced deployment process

 ## Next Milestones
-- Complete verification of demo user functionality in production
+- Complete verification of core functionality in production
 - Implement enhanced logging and monitoring
-- Develop metrics collection for demo user activity
+- Develop metrics collection for user activity
-- Create comprehensive documentation for the demo user system
+- Create comprehensive API documentation
 - Review remaining deployment scripts for further optimization

 ## Performance Metrics
 We should establish and track the following metrics:
+- API response times
-- Demo user content reset success rate
+- Card review submission rate
-- Time required for demo user initialization
+- Time required for user initialization
-- Frequency of demo user access
+- Frequency of feature usage
-- Most commonly used demo content
+- Most commonly used deck types
-- Error rates in demo user operations
+- Error rates in critical operations

 ## User Feedback
-No specific user feedback on the demo user system has been collected yet.
-This should be a focus area once the system is verified to be working correctly in production.
+No specific user feedback has been collected yet.
+This should be a focus area once the core functionality is verified to be working correctly in production.